isaccanedo/google-images-download/docs/installation.rst

 Link para `Documentation Homepage <https://google-images-download.readthedocs.io/en/latest/index.html>`__

-You can use **one of the below methods** to download and use this repository.
+Você pode usar **one of the below methods** to download and use this repository.

 Install using pip
 -----------------